PatienceDominic/kultra-Mega-Stores-Analysis/README.md

 Internal order dataset shared by KMS Business Manager (Excel file containing orders from 2009–2012 for Abuja division)

 ### TOOL USED
+Excel for data cleaning and uploading
-SQL for querrying the data to uncover trends and performance metrics
+SQL Server for querrying the data to uncover trends and performance metrics

 ### DATA CLEANING AND PREPARATION
 In this aspect the data was loaded and inspected, handling missing data and formating.